 Low-Carb Spring Rolls

 These little low-carb spring rolls are the perfect healthy way to amp up your veggies.
+A gluten-free healthy nutritious meal for tonight.

 - 1 red onion finely sliced